jktan-arrivo/technical-test/backend/database/mysql/question2.md

 **TASK:**
-Write the SQL query to remove the duplicate ids from the table from employees table above.
+<br />Write the SQL query to remove the duplicate ids from the table from employees table above.